NikeGunn/readme-generator/README.md

 <hr>
 <p align="center">
-Developed with ❤️ in Nepal 🇮🇳
+Developed with ❤️ by NIKHIL BHAGAT in Nepal
 </p>